A collection of mixed media artwork. For viewing or purchasing inquiries, please contact us anytime.

 During a class critique in college one of my painting professors said to me (in front of the entire class) "When you ain't got nothing, you got nothing to lose".
 I don't think I ever saw that man smile.

-Markers: acrylic + permanent
+Acrylic + permanent markers

 (and maybe some skin for added texture)